asreview/asreview/docs/source/simulation_cli.rst

 This performs a simulation with the default active learning model, where ``MY_DATASET.csv`` is the path to the fully labeled dataset you want to simulate.
-The result of the simulation is stored, after a succesful simulation, at ``MY_SIMULATION.asreview`` where ``MY_SIMULATION`` is the filename you prefer.
+The result of the simulation is stored, after a successful simulation, at ``MY_SIMULATION.asreview`` where ``MY_SIMULATION`` is the filename you prefer.